 You may enroll your camper in multiple sessions!
-For Ayr Academy campers, we strongly encourage you to limit your camper to no more than two consecutive sessions in order to manage fatigue.
+For Ayr Academy campers, we strongly encourage you to limit your camper to no more than two consecutive in order sessions to manage fatigue.

-Weekend supervision is ONLY available between Sessions 2 & 3 and Sessions 5 & 6.
+Weekend supervision is ONLY available between Sessions 3 & 4 and Sessions 5 & 6.
 All other weekends, you must pick up your camper on Saturday and return on Sunday.